marcoalopez/GrainSizeTools/DOCS/getting_started.md

 ![](https://github.com/marcoalopez/GrainSizeTools/blob/master/FIGURES/new_variable_explorer.png?raw=true)

 *Figure 3.
 The variable explorer window in Spyder.
-Note that the variable explorer is selected at the bottom (indicated with an arrow).
+Note that the variable explorer label is selected at the bottom (indicated with an arrow).
 To launch the data importer click on the top left icon (indicated by a circle).*

 ![](https://github.com/marcoalopez/GrainSizeTools/blob/master/FIGURES/import_data.png?raw=true)

 *Figure 4.
 The two-step process for importing data with the Spyder data importer.
-At left, the first step where the main options are the (1) the variable name, (2) the type of data to import (set to data), (3) the column separator (set to Tab), and (4) the rows to skip (set to 0 as this assumes that the first row are the column names).
+At left, the first step where the main options are the (1) the variable name, (2) the type of data to import (set to data), (3) the column separator (set to Tab), and (4) the rows to skip (set to 0 as this assumes that the first row is the column names).
 At right, the second step where you can preview the data and set the variable type.
 In this case, choose import as DataFrame, which is the best choice for tabular data.*

 Once you press "Done" (in the bottom right) the dataset will appear within the variable explorer window as shown in figure 3.
 Note that it provides information about the type of variable (a Dataframe), the number of rows and columns (2661 x 11), and the column names.
 If you want to get more details or edit something, double-click on this variable and a new window will pop up (Fig. 5).
-Also you can do a right-click on this variable and several options will appear.
+Also, you can do a right-click on this variable and several options will appear.

 ![](https://github.com/marcoalopez/GrainSizeTools/blob/master/FIGURES/variable_explorer02.png?raw=true)